-- g) Public health commissioners to review the provision of the stop smoking, Young Persons and Domiciliary Stop Smoking services and to support community pharmacies to re-establish these services and encourage their uptake. - h) NHS England, the Sussex Integrated Care Board and public health commissioners to ensure that stop smoking service pathways are joined up and communicated to people wishing to stop smoking.
-Other health/social care providers should be made aware of referral pathways into stop smoking services. - i) NHS England and the Sussex Integrated Care Board, to review the need for the community pharmacy Hepatitis C Antibody Testing Service in Brighton & Hove based on population health needs and commissioning of substance misuse services and to support increasing uptake. - j) The Community Pharmacy and Public Health Forum to increase participation of Brighton & Hove-commissioned Healthy Living Pharmacies in local health promotion campaigns and encourage increased signposting/referrals into related services such as weight management and drug and alcohol support. - k) Sussex Integrated Care Board to deliver a communications and engagement campaign to increase utilisation of the newly commissioned hypertension casefinding service and other new services in community pharmacies.
-Increasing communications and engagement will lead to increase in the take up of new services and an increase in detection of hypertension, improving cardiovascular disease prevention in the city. - Sussex Integrated Care Board to look at the development and commissioning of new services to be delivered by community pharmacy that result in taking pressure off GP practices and urgent and emergency care.
-Part of this work is to review the case for developing a urinary tract infection service in community pharmacies in order to improve patient access and reduce pressure on urgent care pathways.
+- j) Public health commissioners to review the provision of the stop smoking, Young Persons and Domiciliary Stop Smoking services; support community pharmacies to re-establish these services and encourage the uptake of stop smoking services. - k) NHSE/I and in future Sussex Integrated Care Board and public health commissioners to ensure that stop smoking service pathways are joined up and communicated to people wishing to stop smoking.
+Other health/social care providers should be made aware of referral pathways into stop smoking services. - NHSE/I, and in the future Sussex Integrated Care Board, to review the need for the community pharmacy Hepatitis C Antibody Testing Service in Brighton & Hove based on population health needs and commissioning of substance misuse services. - m) Community Pharmacy and Public Health Forum to increase participation of Brighton & Hove-commissioned Healthy Living Pharmacies in local health promotion campaigns and encourage increased signposting/referrals into related services such as weight management and drug and alcohol support. - n) For Sussex Integrated Care Board to deliver a communications and engagement campaign to increase utilisation of the newly commissioned hypertension case-finding service in community pharmacies, to increase the detection of hypertension and to strengthen cardiovascular disease prevention in the city.